iisc-seal/droidracer/readme-droidRacer.txt

 Note:
-*use a machine with atleast 16 threads and more than 16GB RAM for faster builds (first build takes nearly 25 mins, and incremental builds between 2-6 minutes), otherwise may take hours based on resources provided.
+*use a machine with atleast 16 threads and atleast 8GB RAM for faster builds (first build takes nearly 25 mins, and incremental builds between 2-6 minutes), otherwise may take hours based on resources provided.